Alezhka/flutter_share/README.md

-# Form important!
-Completely rewritten android code and added getting the result on IOS.
-Now getting the result works correctly on android, ios.
-Changed the design of calling the API library.

-# Share Anything plugin
+# Share anything plugin

-A Flutter plugin to share content from your Flutter app via the platform's share dialog and receive shares from other apps on the platform (currently only on Android).
+A Flutter plugin to share content from your Flutter app via the platform's share dialog and receive shares from other apps on the platform with support result!

-Wraps the ACTION_SEND Intent, and ACTION_SEND + ACTION_SEND_MULTIPLE IntentReceiver on Android
- and UIActivityViewController on iOS.

-# this fork fixes v2 embedding

 ## Usage

-To use this plugin
+To use this plugin:

 1. add share
 ```